slackapi/bolt-js/docs/_future/getting_started_future.md

 Currently for Bolt JS, you can only create remote functions and apps which can be hosted and deployed on [Heroku](https://www.heroku.com/).
 Next-generation applications not built on Bolt frameworks (such as those built on [Deno](https://deno.land/)) can support non-remote functions and apps, meaning you can deploy them to secure and managed Slack infrastructure.
 Additionally, Bolt apps built on the next-generation platform currently do not support [Datastores](https://api.slack.com/future/datastores) that are hosted on Slack infrastructure.

-If you'd like to use non-remote functionality as well as Slack infrastructure Datastores, consider building your next-generation application with Deno instead!
+If you'd like to use non-remote functionality as well as Slack infrastructure Datastores, consider building your next-generation application with Deno.
 You can get started with that [here](https://api.slack.com/future/get-started).

 ---